pfreixes/jmodel/README.md

-IN PROGRESS ....
+jmodel is a json decoder plus a model builder designed to run fast.
+Instead of perform the class instantiation in the Python layer, Jmodel uses the same decoder loop - written in Cython - to perform the model builder stages.
+As a result Jmodel allows to you instantiate your Python models several times faster than with other strategies.

+The following snippet shows how it can be used, first having a explict model declaration and then building the related instances with the ``loads`` function

+# Benchmarking

-# Time needed to decode and build models
+## Time needed to decode and build models

 Time decoding and loading models related with the medium file